Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Read: What are pips?

-4# Control your risk per trade
+#5 Control your risk per trade

-#5 Keep your risk consistent
+#6 Keep your risk consistent

 Most beginners will increase the size of their positions as soon as they’re making profits, which is one of the best ways to get your account wiped out.
-Keep your risk consistent!
+Keep your risk consistent.

 Do not become over-confident and less risk-averse, as that will lead to you changing your money and risk management rules without solid reasons.

 When you worked on your trading plan, you had to set up rules to decide about an effective size for your positions.
-This is just one step in establishing a successful trading method, now you need to stick to and follow your investment plan!
+This is just one step in establishing a successful trading method, now you need to stick to and follow your trading plan!

-#6 Understand and control leverage
+#7 Understand and control leverage

-7# Take currency correlations into consideration
+#8 Take currency correlations into consideration

 Because currencies are priced in pairs, it’s important to understand that currencies are linked to each other, or correlated.

-If two assets are positively correlated, it means that they tend to evolve in the same direction, while if they are negatively correlated, they will evolve in opposite directions.
+If two assets are positively correlated, it means that they tend to move in the same direction, while if they are negatively correlated, they will evolve in opposite directions.